acebrianm/serenamente/README.md

 Edit `src/theme/theme.ts` to customize colors, typography, and other design tokens.

 ### Content Updates
-Update the content objects in each component to modify text, pricing, contact information, etc.
+Update the Spanish content directly in each component to modify text, pricing, contact information, etc.

 ### Adding New Sections
 1. Create a new component in the `components` folder
+2. Create corresponding unit tests (`ComponentName.test.tsx`)
-2. Import and add it to `App.tsx`
+3. Import and add the component to `App.tsx`
-3. Add navigation link in `Navbar.tsx`
+4. Add navigation link in `Navbar.tsx`
+5. Update tests to include the new section

+## 📊 Recent Updates

+### v2.0 (Latest)
+- ❌ **Removed**: Bilingual support (English/Spanish toggle)
+- ✅ **Added**: Comprehensive Jest unit testing (64 test cases)
+- ✅ **Improved**: Simplified Spanish-only interface
+- ✅ **Enhanced**: Better code maintainability and testing coverage

+### Breaking Changes
+- Language toggle functionality has been removed
+- All components now display Spanish content only
+- Language-related props and interfaces have been eliminated

 ## 🐛 Known Issues